 With some equipment it is possible to supply 100% O2 despite the absence of an occlusive seal if the 100% O2 source is supplied at a flow rate that exceeds maximal inspiratory flow rates and thus circumvents the entrainment of room air.

 3. Adequate alveolar ventilation: washout of nitrogen and its replacement with high concentrations of oxygen being inspired during pre-oxygenation is a function of both the rate of alveolar ventilation and the duration of pre-oxygenation.
 Adequate pre-oxygenation is achieved with 3 mins of normal tidal ventilation.
-Similar degrees of pre-oxygenation can be achieved by 8 vital capacity breaths.
+Similar degrees of pre-oxygenation can be achieved by 8 vital capacity breaths within 60 secs.
 The time to effective pre-oxygenation can be further reduced by encouraging cooperative patients to exhale to residual volume prior to commencing pre-oxygenation.